codeChutney/codeChutney.github.io/_posts/ai/2020-09-11-no-non-sense-ml-quickstart.md

 permalink: "/tutorial/ai/quickstart"
 ---

-# No non-sense ML quickstart
+# No non-sense ML quickstart from an ML NOOB

 It is important to get started quickly, get your hands dirty...when you want to learn something, especially code/technologies/frameworks.